Haiti. The ’70s.

 “Do you see that…?”

 Before us spreads the most incredible view spanning from Port-au-Prince to the neighboring country.
 The capital snuggles up to the sweeping seashore on our left, embedded by mountains.
-An immense, green, lush valley with its sugar cane fields stretches below.
-Some sparse villages send thin spirals of their charcoal fires straight up into the sky, and the blue lake to our right marks the border to the Dominican Republic.
-Beyond the plain, a long chain of mountains with a small, turquoise lake at their feet.
-Heaps of white Caribbean clouds adorn the mountain tops and the bright, sunny sky.
+An immense, lush valley with its sugar cane fields stretches below.
+Some sparse villages send thin spirals of charcoal fires straight up into the sky and the large blue lake Azuei to our right marks the border to the Dominican Republic.
+Beyond the plain, long chains of mountains have a small turquoise lake, Trou Caïman, at their feet.
+Heaps of white Caribbean clouds adorn some of the mountain tops and sail through the bright, sunny sky.

 Maman, the builder of multiple family houses, nods.
 Twice.
 Her husband still shakes his head.
-My father, born and raised on German flat lands, is fiercely walking through the thorns and thistles covering the ground, then stops and remains still, taking in the view.
-My mother, speechless.
+My father, born and raised on German flat lands, is fiercely walking through the thorns and thistles covering the ground, then stops and remains still, taking the view in.
+My mother remains speechless.

-“You are a bit crazy.”
+“You guys are a bit crazy.”
 I knew my dad would say that.
 He knows about construction.